Problem Solver

 Design

-Working as an architectural and industrial designer refined my eye for form, function, and detail.
-Whether crafting physical models or presenting to clients, I learned how to bring ideas to life—and communicate them with clarity.
+Refined my eye for form, function, and detail.
+Learned how to bring ideas to life and communicate them clearly.

 Completed